ManuelMcLure/OctoPrint-WiFiStatus/README.md

 Displays the Wifi status on the OctoPrint navbar.

 This plugin will add a WiFi status indicator to the OctoPrint Navbar to give an at-a-glance indication of the quality of the WiFi connection.
-Mousing over the indicator will provide more details on the connection.
+Clicking (or tapping on mobile) the indicator will pop up more information about the connection.
+Clicking again will dismiss the extra information.

 ![WiFiStatus](/assets/WiFiStatus.png)